Powered by Flyland Powered by Flyland

 Cocaine Addiction

 Cocaine is an illegal stimulant.
 It increases energy and alertness.
 Users tend to refer to stimulants as uppers in many instances.
 It comes in a few different forms.
 Generally, a white powder is snorted or injected.
 It can also be smoked after being processed into a rock-like form, called crack-cocaine.
-It is very addictive.
+Cocaine in any form is very addictive.

 When used, the person would feel a euphoric rush of energy and feelings of pleasure and satisfaction.
-In many cases, the use of Cocaine causes the addict to lose their appetite and feel like they don’t need to sleep or rest.
+In many cases, the use of cocaine causes the addict to lose their appetite and feel like they don’t need to sleep or rest.
 Many people have reported that this drug helps them think and complete tasks quicker and more efficiently.
 The cocaine user would appear to be unable to sit or stand still from the outside.
 Repetitive use of this drug can cause the user to lose their connection to reality.
-They are saying and doing things that don’t make much sense to those around them.

 Heroin Addiction